Robert Philibosian

 Philibosian is best known as the presiding District Attorney during the infamous McMartin preschool trial.
 One of the other prosecutors, Glenn Stevens, left the case in protest that other prosecutors had withheld evidence from the defense.
 Stevens accused Robert Philibosian, the deputy district attorney on the case, of lying and withholding evidence from the court and defense lawyers in order to keep the Buckeys in jail and prevent access to exonerating evidence.
 Philobosian was running a losing race to be re-elected at the time.
+Following his political career, he was of counsel at the law firm of Sheppard, Mullin, Richter & Hampton.

+Philibosian died on November 13, 2023, at the age of 83.